bruvellu/terebratalia-wnts/2-text/wnt.md

 Samples oriented with anterior end to the top.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.
+The panels show representative expression patterns for each sample.
 Scale bars = 20µm.
 ](figures/Fig5.jpg){#fig:doubles width=15cm}

 ![Whole-mount colorimetric *in situ* hybridization of *Terebratalia transversa* Frizzled and Wnt antagonist genes.
 Developmental stages between late blastula and late larva for *fz1/2/7*, *fz4*, *fz5/8*, *fz9/10*, *sfrp1/2/5*, *dkk5*, and *wif*.
+The panels show representative expression patterns for each sample.
 The samples are oriented with a blastoporal/ventral view and anterior end to the top, except for *sfrp1/2/5* early gastrula showing the animal pole.
 Black arrowheads indicate the apical--mantle boundary.
 White arrowheads demarcate the mantle--pedicle boundary.